KipCollo/ToolsCorn/DevOps/Cloud/Readme.md

 1. Agility - The cloud gives you easy access to a broad range of technologies so that you can innovate faster and build nearly anything that you can imagine.
 You can quickly spin up resources as you need them–from infrastructure services, such as compute, storage, and databases, to Internet of Things, machine learning, data lakes and analytics, and much more.You can deploy technology services in a matter of minutes, and get from idea to implementation several orders of magnitude faster than before.
 This gives you the freedom to experiment, test new ideas to differentiate customer experiences, and transform your business.
 2. Elasticity - With cloud computing, you don’t have to over-provision resources up front to handle peak levels of business activity in the future.
 Instead, you provision the amount of resources that you actually need.
 You can scale these resources up or down to instantly grow and shrink capacity as your business needs change.
 3. Cost savings - The cloud allows you to trade fixed expenses (such as data centers and physical servers) for variable expenses, and only pay for IT as you consume it.
 Plus, the variable expenses are much lower than what you would pay to do it yourself because of the economies of scale.

+Stop guessing capacity: Traditionally, while carrying out capacity planning, you would procure necessary hardware components for future growth.
+Predicting future growth is extremely difficult, and this often meant that you would overprovision your environment.
+The result would be expensive idle resources simply going to waste.
+The fact that you would have made large CAPEX to acquire those components would ultimately be detrimental to the balance sheet due to the rapid loss in value arising from depreciation.

+Increase speed and agility: Cloud vendors such as AWS enable you to launch and configure new IT resources in a few mouse clicks—for example, you can provision a new fleet of servers for your developers within minutes, allowing your organization to exponentially increase its agility in building infrastructure and launching applications.

+Go global in minutes: AWS host their data centers in various regions across the globe.

 ## Types of cloud computing